 "Contribution" means any work of authorship that is Submitted by You to Us in which You own or assert ownership of the Copyright.
 If You do not own the Copyright in the entire work of authorship, please follow the instructions in [NONOWNER_INSTRUCTIONS].

-"Copyright" means all rights protecting works of authorship owned or controlled by You or Your Affiliates, including copyright, moral and neighboring rights, as appropriate, for the full term of their existence including any extensions by You.
+"Copyright" means all rights protecting works of authorship owned or controlled by You or Your Affiliates, including rights of copyright, moral and neighboring rights, (including in respect of any programming algorithms, object code, source code and other materials) as appropriate, for the full term of their existence including any extensions by You.

+……."Intellectual Property" means all worldwide intellectual property rights of whatsoever nature, including, Copyright, invention rights, patents, designs, trade marks, know-how and trade secrets subsisting in or relating to the Contribution, the Material and/or the Media.

 "Material" means the work of authorship which is made available by Us to third parties.
 When this Agreement covers more than one software project, the Material means the work of authorship to which the Contribution was Submitted.
 After You Submit the Contribution, it may be included in the Material.